ServiceStack/rabbitmq-windows/README.md

 The `noAck:true` flag tells Rabbit MQ to immediately remove the message from the queue.

-Another popular use-case is to only send acknowledgement that you've successfully accepted the message (and remove it from the queue) which can be done with a seperate call to `BasicAck`:
+Another popular use-case is to only send acknowledgement (and remove it from the queue) after you've successfully accepted the message, which can be done with a separate call to `BasicAck`:

 ```csharp
 BasicGetResult msgResponse = channel.BasicGet(QueueName, noAck:false);